nuno-andre/clyphx/docs/macrobat_manual.md

 **RACK NAME:**

-The Rack\'s name needs to start with `NK LEARN`.
+The Rack's name needs to start with `NK LEARN`.

 **MACRO NAMES:**

-Doesn\'t apply.
+Doesn't apply.

 **EXTRA FUNCTIONS:**

-The parameter that is assigned to the first Macro can be reset to its default value by toggling the Learn Rack\'s On/Off switch (turn if off and then on again).
+The parameter that is assigned to the first Macro can be reset to its default value by toggling the Learn Rack's On/Off switch (turn if off and then on again).

 _**NOTE:**  Although all parameters in Live can be clicked on, not all